-4.9.
-Overdose
+4.9 Overdosage:

-There is no specific treatment for atorvastatin overdose.
+Specific treatment is not available for atorvastatin overdose.
 Should an overdose occur, the patient should be treated symptomatically and supportive measures instituted, as required.
-Due to extensive drug binding to plasma proteins, hemodialysis is not expected to significantly enhance atorvastatin clearance.
+Liver function tests should be performed and serum CK levels should be monitored.
+Due to extensive atorvastatin binding to plasma proteins, haemodialysis is not expected to significantly enhance atorvastatin clearance.

-5. PHARMACOLOGICAL PROPERTIES
+5 PHARMACOLOGICAL INFORMATION

-5.1.
-Pharmacodynamic properties
+5.1 Pharmacodynamic properties